 That’s a wrap guys!
 Thanks for reading and, as always, for your shares and comments.
 We’ll see you right back here next week for another edition of CrankyYank—with other random nuggets mixed in.

-Will Pollock is an Atlanta-based freelance multimedia journalist focusing on pop-culture, politics, journalism & media, retail, real estate, travel, politics, and human interest.
+Will Pollocksideways is an Atlanta-based freelance multimedia journalist focusing on pop-culture, politics, journalism & media, retail, real estate, travel, politics, and human interest.

 Make sure to comment often—cranky loves company.
 As a wholly independent news source, CrankyYank depends on your subscriptions, shares, comments and likes.
 If you’re enjoying CY, please consider telling a friend.